19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 ### Court orders affecting common property

-27\.—(1) Every instrument of transfer or acceptance of a transfer lodged for registration under section 36 of the Building Maintenance and Strata Management Act 2004 shall be accompanied by a certified true copy of the order of the court made under that section directing such transfer or acceptance of a transfer, and where the approval of the competent authority is required for any subdivision and amalgamation of any land or common property, a true copy of the approval given by the competent authority shall be lodged with such instrument.
+27\.—(1) Every instrument of transfer or acceptance of a transfer lodged for registration under section 36 of the Building Maintenance and Strata Management Act (Cap.
+30C) shall be accompanied by a certified true copy of the order of the court made under that section directing such transfer or acceptance of a transfer, and where the approval of the competent authority is required for any subdivision and amalgamation of any land or common property, a true copy of the approval given by the competent authority shall be lodged with such instrument.

+[47/2004]

 (2) Upon the registration of the transfer by the Registrar —